Python-SIP/sip/sphinx/annotations.rst

     This string annotation specifies the type of the value returned by the function as it will appear in any generated docstrings and PEP 484 type hints.
-It is the equivalent of specifying :fanno:`TypeHintIn` and :fanno:`TypeHintOut` with the same value.
 It is usually used with results of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. function-annotation:: VirtualErrorHandler